altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "… Regrettably… if the fort shoots fire arrows, the naval fleet will know the Belgaria army’s position.
 Even if we forcefully attack in darkness, we will still be bombarded by the warships."<br/>
 "I see."<br/>
 The assault force would be bombarded one sidedly by the fleet before they even draw near, and suffer heavy losses.<br/>
-The soldiers knew that very well…
+The soldiers knew that very well…<br/>
 And didn’t understand why they went out to sea in a small boat.<br/>
 "Sir Regis, it’s getting dangerous."<br/>
 "… Alright then.
 I had seen enough, let’s go back."<br/>
-The squad leader ordered "turned right】 to convey his instructions faster.<br/>
+The squad leader ordered "turned right" to convey his instructions faster.<br/>
 The soldiers onboard weren’t sailors, so they didn’t know the professional term like full right rudder.<br/>
 They quickly sailed out of the waters filled with enemy vessels.<br/>
-Was there any meaning in doing this?
+Was there any meaning in doing this?<br/>
 "I don’t get it."<br/>
 — Even so, the strategist definitely had a plan.
-Definitely!
+Definitely!<br/>
 If they didn’t put their faith in this, it would turn into a grudge.<br/>
-Was the strategist really mad?
+Was the strategist really mad?<br/>
 It was a moonless night.<br/>
 The soldiers ran towards Fort Bassetti with torches in hand.<br/>
 And of course, the fleet opened fire at them.<br/>